awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-script-objects.md

 ## sendGroupMessage\(\)<a name="realtime-script-objects-sendgroupmessage"></a>

 Sends a message, created using `newTextGameMessage` or `newBinaryGameMessage`, from the Realtime server to all players in a player group using the UDP channel\.
 Group IDs must be a positive integer or "\-1" to indicate all groups\.
-See [Realtime Servers Script Example](realtime-script.md#realtime-script-examples) for an example of user\-defined group IDs\.
+See [Realtime Servers script example](realtime-script.md#realtime-script-examples) for an example of user\-defined group IDs\.

 ### Syntax<a name="realtime-script-objects-sendgroupmessage-syntax"></a>